All Episodes

 If you missed it, check the website later today.

-Uh if anybody overstepped any authority here, it was the U.S. Supreme Court and the four liberals and Anthony Kennedy that that uh that voted they threw out an act of Congress.
+If anybody overstepped any authority here, it was the U.S. Supreme Court and the four liberals and Anthony Kennedy that voted.

-They ignored a unanimous Supreme Court decision in 1942, allowing for military tribunals.
+They ignored a unanimous Supreme Court decision in 1942 allowing for military tribunals.

-The real blockbuster in the Hamden decision is the court's holding that common Article 3 of the Geneva Convention applies to the conflict with Al Qaeda.
+The real blockbuster in the Hamden decision is the court's holding that common Article 3 of the Geneva Convention applies to the conflict with al-Qaeda.

 A holding that makes high-ranking Bush administration officials potentially subject to prosecution under the Federal War Crimes Act.

-Uh the court is wrong, Ms. uh Ms. Brooks.
+The court is wrong, Ms. Brooks.

-Uh the Geneva Convention does not apply as written to terrorist prisoners at Club Gitmo.
+The Geneva Convention does not apply as written to terrorist prisoners at Club Gitmo.

 They are the law.